-Automated software simply passes those errors onto the end user implicating you in a potential lawsuit.
+Automated software simply passes those errors onto the end user, exposing you to a potential lawsuit.

-One thing you will never hear most CRA background check companies tell you is where they get their data and information from.
+One thing you will never hear most FCRA background check companies tell you is where they get their data and information.

-Most, if not all, CRA background check companies (and even pre-employment screening companies) get all of their information from the same databases and sources.
+Most, if not all, FCRA background check companies (and even pre-employment screening companies) get all of their information from the same databases and sources.

 Most background check providers will instantly generate these reports and hand them back to their clients.